 A particular focus of her research and advocacy has included the design and use of true 21st‐century patient and family engagement practices to combat medical errors and the role that the collective wisdom of patient and family experiences plays in helping providers to achieve better outcomes.

-She is champion of eliminating gender‐based barriers that prevent women from obtaining the quality of care they need and the.
-She is a vigorous advocate of a healthcare culture that is open, respectful and supporting of patients and families, where apology and explanations for medical breakdowns become common, and the deny and defend form of institutional betrayal that still occurs in the aftermath of medical harm, becomes extinct.
+She is a vigorous advocate of a healthcare culture that is open, respectful and supportive of patients and families, where apology and explanations for medical breakdowns become common, and the deny and defend form of institutional betrayal that still occurs in the aftermath of medical harm becomes a thing of the past.

 Her professional work has also focused on strengthening transparency and accountability mechanisms as they relate to patient safety, professional misconduct and the handling by the regulated health professions disciplinary and appeal bodies of patient complaints, including physician sexual misconduct and sexual abuse.